andrewsardone/andrewsardone.github.com/_posts/2011-03-08-quick-thoughts-on-interface-builder.md

 title: Quick Thoughts on Interface Builder
 ---

-On the train ride from Chicago to Ann Arbor, [Justin William's](http://carpeaqua.com) [tweets](https://twitter.com/#!/justinw/status/44868163288051712) [regarding](https://twitter.com/#!/justinw/status/44870801224241152) Interface Builder made me stop and think.
+On today's train ride from Chicago to Ann Arbor, instead of trying to beat my friends' high scores in Doodle Jump (I'm a [distant 3rd](/images/20110308.doodle_jump_game_center.png "Doodle Jump scores")), I stopped to think about [Justin William's](http://carpeaqua.com) [recent](https://twitter.com/#!/justinw/status/44868163288051712) [tweets](https://twitter.com/#!/justinw/status/44870801224241152) regarding Interface Builder.

   > Recommending someone not use Interface Builder when learning iOS development in 2011 is insane, unless you enjoy writing extra code.

   > Every project I've ever written has used Interface Builder.
 Less code = more gooder

-There are many benefits to using Interface Builder (visual layout, quick simulation, etc.), but I wanted to think about William's 'less code' point.
+There are many benefits to using Interface Builder (visual layout, quick simulation, etc.), but I was stuck on William's and others' 'less code' point.

 Now, if we take 'code' here to strictly mean C/Objective-C code, then yes, view objects that are laid out in Interface Builder use less code.
 In fact, by this definition, they don't use _any_ amount of code.
 But I'd say XIBs are code.
 A XIB file is an XML document representing serialized objects (views, controllers, their respective outlet connections, etc.) which is deserialized at runtime.
 And these documents consist of a lot of (practically) unreadable XML.
 Generate a project from Xcode's View-based Application template.
 The generated XIB for your initial `UIViewController` is 156 lines of XML.
 This XIB simply creates a full-screen root view with a gray background and other defaults.
 Let's take a look at how much code this requires if implemented directly within your `UIViewController`: